fonsp/printi-docs/README.md

 ### Setup

+I plugged in my brand new printi mini but nothing is happening!

+> It will take up to **5 minutes** for the printi mini to start.
+When it does, it will print the printi logo and instructions for setting up Wi-Fi.
+Hold tight!

 How do I **connect my printi to a Wi-Fi network**?

 > [Open the settings page of your printi mini](/settings).